Tracks and Focus Areas

-Explore policies, infrastructures, processes and strategies that are currently in place, and those needed to be implemented in order to propel the African economy to the next level.
-This track will also highlight some of the continent-wide policies being established to make trade and commerce easy, and readily accessible across Africa.
+Let’s explore policies, infrastructures, processes and strategies that are currently in place, and those needed to be implemented in order to propel the African economy to the next level.
+The track will also highlight some of the continent-wide policies being established to make trade & commerce easy and readily accessible across Africa.

-With 1.2B+ population and the youngest in the world with an average age of 19, Africa is poised to become a major human resource market.
+In the not too distant future, Africa is poised to become a major human resource market.
 The continent will become pivotal in powering the next global workforce.
-Explore the continent-wide emphasis on training and development; both formal and informal types of training and development.
+There has to be a continent-wide emphasis on training and development; both formal and informal types of training and development.

 According to GSMA, there are 618 active tech hubs across Africa.
 With cities like Lagos, Cairo, Cape Town, Johannesburg and Nairobi leading the way, technology and innovation has become an economic building block for the African continent.
 Focusing on building sustainable startups is very critical in the development of the African economy.
-Explore together ways to setup, structure, fund, and potentially go public with your startup.
+Let’s explore the various technologies and ways to setup, structure, fund, and exit startup journey

-Fintech and commerce are one of the most dominant startup focus areas on the African continent.
-Finance and banking related solutions created by the developed world aren’t inclusive enough; aren’t democratized enough, aren’t technologically basic enough, hence creating a accessibility problem.
+Fintech and commerce is one of the most dominant startup focus areas on the African continent.
+Finance and banking related solutions created by the developed world aren’t inclusive enough; aren’t not democratized enough, aren’t technologically basic enough, hence creating a problem of accessibility.
 Africa has the opportunity to change that.
 We will be exploring areas, ideas, innovations that have the ability to redefine and democratize payments, banking and commerce on the continent, and the rest of the world.